About

 May 2024 Our work on Unsupervised Bilingual Lexicon Induction for Related Data-Imbalanced Languages won the COLING Best Student Paper Award at LREC-COLING!

-Feb 2024 I'll be interning at Seamless Meta in Menlo Park over the summer; excited!
+Feb 2024 I'll be interning at Seamless Meta in Menlo Park over the summer.

 June 2023 Presented my work, called Cross-Lingual Strategies for Low-Resource Language Modeling: A Study on Five Indic Dialects, at TALN 2023, Paris, France.
 It's about comparing basic multilingual strategies for language modelling, for truly low-resource languages that belong to the same dialect continuum or language family.